zengm-games/zengm/README.md

 Basketball GM requires a web browser with IndexedDB support.
 Mozilla Firefox (any recent version) works best and is most thoroughly tested.
-Google Chrome (version 23 or higher) seems to generally work, but it's not as well tested as Firefox.
-Internet Explorer 10 should theoretically work, but I haven't tried it.
-(TLDR: Use Firefox)
+Google Chrome (version 23 or higher) works, but it's not as well tested as Firefox.
+Internet Explorer 10 seems to work, but it's not regularly tested.
+(TLDR: Use Firefox or maybe Chrome)

 If you want to run your own copy...